CryptoPalestine/dirham-zayed/README.md

 # License

-Alloy is licensed under the "MIT License", see [LICENSE](LICENSE) for more info.
+Dirham Zayed is licensed under the "MIT License", see [LICENSE](LICENSE) for more info.